Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 If your dragons are not spawning - you can go to the skyrim unbound reborn MCM abd set Dragons to Enabled, which will force them to spawn.

-### Outlaw Refuges.

-* The stores contain static items which can't be stolen
-* Several beds have owned markers
-* Several objects (e.g. training dummies) are not interactable and should be.

 ---

 ### Bathing